AdobeDocs/app-builder/src/pages/guides/runtime_guides/creating_rest_apis.md

 }
 ```

-Requests that have the requests originating from the IP addresses in the disallow list, will be rejected with the following error message:
+Requests that originate from the IP addresses on the disallow list will be rejected with this error message:

 ```json
 {